 Alice Cazenave, „Oddech”, 2015 - fragment

-The exhibition, “Touch of Nature”, will evoke selected excerpts from the work of artists using photography, representing different attitudes towards the natural world, while using historical techniques introduced in the pioneering days of photography.
+The exhibition, “Touch of Nature”, evokes excerpts from the work of artists using photography inspired by its analogue origins and representing different attitudes towards the natural world.

 A prerequisite for photographic images, both contemporary and ancient, is light.
 Paradoxically, in the anthotypical works of Jesseca Ferguson, who uses mainly sunlight to realise them, there are motifs that refer to the time of night: Moon, Owl, Moths.
 Their dark colours seem to emphasise the power of the motifs present in the photograph.